Finding the right pillow can be frustrating. Even more so if you’re a petite person. The average pillow is just not made for you!

 Tria pillows are manufactured with Pacific Coast’s patented Barrier Weave outer fabric.

-The outer cover of Pacific Coast’s “Barrier Weave” fabric keeps quills from poking out.
+The outer cover of the Pacific Coast “Barrier Weave” fabric keeps quills from poking out.
 And it keeps the entire feather and down fill from leaking out.

 As mentioned above, Tria pillows are available in: